Policies and Procedures

 One credit hour is given for one 50-minute class per week for 14 weeks or the equivalent.
 Some graduate programs, such as the MBA program, have developed 7-week modular programs, but these programs still adhere to the hour requirements.

-Registrations are accepted via the college’s web system, Self-Service, or in person.
+Registrations are accepted via the university’s web system, Self-Service, or in person.
 Students are notified of their dates to register in advance by email.
-Currently, enrolled students are given priority registration rights.
+Registration dates are also published on the Register for Classes webpage.

 |Full-time||7 or more|

 |Less than part-time||3 or fewer|

 Certain graduate courses at the university have course and skill prerequisites.
 The prerequisites for a course are listed in the academic catalog and class schedule.
 Students are permitted to pre-register for a course that has prerequisites provided the prerequisite coursework is in progress at the time of the registration session.
 Students are responsible for making sure they have met prerequisites and grade standards prior to the beginning of each semester.
 The university reserves the right to withdraw a student from any course for which prerequisites and grade standards have not been met.

 Students may register through the last day to add/drop classes published in the academic calendar.
 Classes that are not held for the full semester may have alternative registration and withdrawal dates.
 Please reference Self-Service for alternative registration dates and the chart below for withdrawal information.